 There are four.

-In the assets section which are normally debit balances, accumulated depreciation as a credit balance.
+In the assets section which are normally debit balances, accumulated depreciation as a credit balance is one.
 You’ll see this in just about every trial balance for any business.

 The fourth atypical balance is in the equity section.
 Distributions are payments to the shareholders for the profits earned.
 This too is normal.